IDIL Tracks

 or

-Earth and Water in the Face of Global Change
+Earth and Water in the Context of Global Change

 Details

-TheEarth and Water Under Global Change(AWARE) master’s program focuses on the impact of global changes on agro-ecological, hydrological, and geological processes, as well as their consequences for socio-ecosystems and the appropriate solutions to address these major challenges.
-It offers students a common foundation of cutting-edge courses, methodological and digital tools, and personalized training addressing the impact of climatic and anthropogenic forces on the environment and Earth’s resources.
-Environmental and health risks, geological risks, hydro-climatic risks, and their impacts on agro-ecosystems, water resources, socio-hydrosystems, and the coastal environment will also be central to the transdisciplinary training offered by AWARE.
+TheEarth and Water Under Global Change(AWARE) master’s program focuses on the impact of global changes on agroecological, hydrological, and geological processes, as well as their consequences for socio-ecosystems and the appropriate solutions to address these major challenges.
+It offers students a common foundation of cutting-edge courses, methodological and digital tools, and personalized training addressing the impact of climatic and anthropogenic forces on the Earth’s environment and resources.
+Environmental and health risks, geological risks, hydro-climatic risks, and their impacts on agro-ecosystems, water resources, socio-hydrosystems, and the coastal environment will also be central to the transdisciplinary program offered by AWARE.

-Applicants must have a clear interest in environmental sciences and in pursuing research training in water or earth sciences.
-The AWARE Master’s program is affiliated with the GAIA Doctoral School (Earth and Water Sciences), which offers opportunities to continue on to a Ph.D.
+Applicants must have a clear motivation for environmental sciences and for research training in water or earth sciences.
+The AWARE Master’s program is affiliated with the GAIA Doctoral School (Earth and Water Sciences), which offers opportunities to pursue a Ph.D.

 Contact